 medical history and physical exam.
 He or she may also use one or more of these tests:

-Computed tomography scan (also called a CT or CAT scan).
-A diagnostic imaging procedure that uses a combination of X-rays and computer technology
+CT scan.
+This imaging test uses a combination of X-rays and computer technology to make horizontal images

 Electroencephalogram (EEG).
-A procedure that records the brain's continuous electrical activity through electrodes
+This test records the brain's continuous electrical activity through electrodes attached

 Electrodiagnostic tests, such as electromyography (EMG) and nerve conduction velocity

 (NCV).
-Studies that evaluate and diagnose disorders of the muscles and motor neurons.
+These tests evaluate and diagnose disorders of the muscles and motor neurons.
 Electrodes

 Positron emission tomography (PET).
-In nuclear medicine, a procedure that measures the metabolic activity of cells.
+This test measures the metabolic activity of cells.

-Arteriogram (also called an angiogram).
-An X-ray of the arteries and veins to detect blockage or narrowing of the vessels.
+Arteriogram (angiogram).
+This X-ray of the arteries and veins detects blockage or narrowing of the vessels.

-testing to determine if there is an infection or other problems.
-CSF is the fluid
+and sent for testing to find out if there is an infection or other problems.
+CSF is

 Evoked potentials.
-Procedures that record the brain's electrical response to visual, auditory, and sensory
+This test records the brain's electrical response to visual, auditory, and sensory

 Myelogram.
-A procedure that uses dye injected into the spinal canal to make the structure clearly
+This test uses dye injected into the spinal canal to make the structure clearly visible

 Neurosonography.
-A procedure that uses ultra high-frequency sound waves that enable the healthcare
+This test uses ultra high-frequency sound waves.
+It allows the healthcare provider to

-Ultrasound (also called sonography).
-A diagnostic imaging technique that uses high-frequency sound waves and a computer to create images of
+Ultrasound (sonography).
+This imaging test uses high-frequency sound waves and a computer to make images of

 blood vessels, tissues, and organs.
 Ultrasounds are used to view internal organs as

-they function, and to assess blood flow through various vessels.
+they function.
+They also assess blood flow through various vessels.